-Do you mind a heavy a zinc sunscreen that cakes on top of your skin and feels sticky or do you want something that is combined with other natural ingredients to sink into your skin and leave you feeling dry?
+Do you mind a heavy zinc sunscreen that sits on top of your skin and feels sticky or do you want something that is combined with other natural ingredients to sink in a little more and leave you feeling less sticky

 Do you mind how easy your zinc sunscreen is to rub in your sunscreen?
 Or how greasy your zinc oxide cream feels?

 Are you looking for a tinted sunscreen for your face?
 If so, will you be wearing your tinted sunscreen on its own or adding a mineral powder with SPF to it to reduce shine and for added protection (if so, you’ll want something that won’t ball up or go patchy as you apply it – trust me a few brands I’ve used before just wouldn’t take a mineral powder on top!)
 Will the tint of the tinted sun cream give you enough coverage?